ZaoNao/ProjectDevFight/Documentation/README.md

 SubmissionType can be a; Character, Level, Asset, Idea.

-SubmissionStatus reffers to what you believe to be how complete the submission is; Concept, Pre-Alpha, Alpha, Beta, Update, and last; Complete.
+SubmissionStatus refers to what you believe to be how complete the submission is; Concept, Pre-Alpha, Alpha, Beta, Update, and last; Complete.

 The submissions can be written in either Markdown (Super easy markup) or raw text, either way, once the submission is added, it will be  passed over as Markdown (to keep it clean)